blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 But others say Chitta is intelligence + consciousness + mind.
 And they say it forms Praana.

+Final Correction: Chitta is the Storehouse of Memories, while Manas is the "deliberating aspect".
+So I guess Manas Tattva itself has both, because it is the individual mind.

 ---

 Saundarya Lahari and Advaita Tattva.